Skip to main content

 Share:𝕏inf

-How long does it actually take to screen 100 resumes?
-The answer depends on how thorough you need to be—but the numbers are worse than most hiring managers expect.
+The answer depends on how thorough you need to be — but the numbers are worse than most hiring managers expect.
+If you're spending more than 10 hours per role, these are clear signs you need automated CV screening.

 The Quick Answer